View flowchart for recommended course sequences.

 - Business certificates

-The B.S. option is more focused and intense.
+The B.S. in Mathematics is more focused and intense.
 It is primarily for students whose career interests require:

 - A greater breadth and/or depth in mathematics